wzalazar/poet/node/README.md

 #### explorer-api

-Runs the REST API to query the Poet blockchain.
-This API is mainly read-only, and allows you to retrieve works, licences, profiles, etc.
+This API is mainly read-only, and allows you to search and retrieve works, licences, profiles, etc.

 All this information is read from the Postrgres database, which is fed by claims-to-db.

 [poet-js](https://github.com/poetapp/poet-js) has a client for this API with Typescript definitions.

 Runs on `/api/explorer`.
-For example: `http://localhost:10000/api/explorer/works`.
+For example: `http://localhost:3000/api/explorer/works`.

 > The url `/api/explorer` is currently configured in the frontend's webpack [devServer](https://github.com/poetapp/poet/blob/master/web/devServer.js#L22).
 It will be moved in the future.